NuttaneeKnight/ServiceNow/snDeveloper.md

 - Used to perform validations before form is saved
 - onSubmit() function will be automatically populated in the script field when onSubmit type is selected on the form

+# onCellEdit
+- Script will run when a field value changes on a list
+- onCellEdit() function will be automatically populated in the script when onCellEdit type is selected on the form
+- Has parameter - sysIDs, table, oldValues, newValue, callback

 //1:31:21